canonical/doc-docs/juju-tutorials/how-to-deploy-openstack-on-openstack.md

 1. The last thing is to add a new OpenStack cloud to Juju, create new credentials and create a controller.
    See the [OpenStack-cloud][openstack-cloud] page for more information.

+   [note status="Tunnel"]
+   If your OpenStack environment is not on the local machine, or you are not working directly on the remote machine, you may need to run it `sshuttle` to create a tunnel for copying from the juju unit.
+   `sshuttle -r <user@server> <juju-network>` e.g. `sshuttle -r bastion 10.5.0.0/16` (find network with `juju status -m controller`)
+   [/note]

    1. Add OpenStack as a Juju cloud provider.
       ```bash
       juju add-cloud